dskram85/d7vk/README.md

 That being said, D7VK will also enforce various frame rate limits, provided as built-in config options, for games that are known to break or suffer from various bugs at high frame rates.
 These situations are very much an issue on high refresh rate displays, regardless of VSync.

 You can, however, use the traditional DXVK config options for controlling either frame rate limits or the presentation interval (VSync), namely: `d3d9.maxFrameRate` and `d3d9.presentInterval`, with values of your choosing, either to override any existing settings or to specify your own.
-Doing so is most likely going to cause issues, unless some form of mod/modern patch resolves the underlying physics/input handling/rendering limitations that many of these applications were confronted with at high frame rates.
+Be warned that doing so is most likely going to cause issues, unless some form of mod/modern patch resolves the underlying physics/input handling/rendering limitations that many of these applications were confronted with at high frame rates.

 ### Is there a way to force enable AA?